Non-statutory advice from the Department for Education: The 1996 Hague Convention-Departmental Advice

 The competent authority will be entitled to refuse consent.
 For example, following scrutiny of information, the authority could come to the view that the proposed placement is unsuitable for the individual child-perhaps because arrangements for review of the plan or for aftercare are not suitable; or because the authority is concerned about the quality of the proposed placement indicating its unsuitability, because of other information in its possession about the care and safety of other children placed there.

 If the local authority controls, manages or has some other interest in the institution at which the child is proposed to be placed, the local authority must ensure that the decision as regards consent is made autonomously from its involvement in running the institution.

 If the local authority agrees to the placement, the legal framework under which the child will be placed should be established.
 The two authorities should agree the responsibility for monitoring and review of the placement.
 Such monitoring and review arrangements must be compatible with the equivalent arrangements for placing English children in comparable placements.
-See Looked After Reviews Procedure.
+See Children in Care Reviews Procedure.